Great Mosque of Kilwa

 The smaller northern prayer hall dates to the first phase of construction and was built in the 11th or 12th century.
 It contained a total of 16 bays, supported by nine pillars, originally carved from coral but later replaced by timber.
-The structure, which was entirely roofed, was perhaps one of the first mosques to have been originally built without a courtyard.

-It was modified in the 13th century adding side pilasters, timber, transverse beams.
+The structure, which was entirely roofed, was modified in the 13th century adding side pilasters, timber, transverse beams.

 In the early fourteenth century, Sultan al-Hasan ibn Sulaiman, who also built the nearby Palace of Husuni Kubwa, added a southern extension which included a great dome.
-This dome was described by Ibn Battuta after he visited Kilwa in 1331.
+This dome was described by Ibn Battuta after he visited the Kilwa Sultanate in 1331.
 Ibn Battuta's descriptions were not entirely accurate though, claiming that the mosque was completely made of wood, while stone walls were found to predate the fourteenth century.

+The ruins of the former mosque, abandoned during the 18th century, are located with Kilwa Kisiwani, a UNESCO World Heritage Site and a National Historic Site of Tanzania.

 Architecture

 Residing on the coast of East Africa, the Great Mosque was one of the many structures in Kilwa that was built in a fairly common fashion of its time.
 Like its name suggests it was remarkably larger than the other mosques being built on the island.
 The walls of the mosque were built and developed of generally squared and coursed coral stone.
 Often, the courses in between would have chips built in to level them out.
 These types of walls were barely made below the ground and were made with mud mortar.
 Columns also made of coral stone helped to support the high vaulted ceiling.
 The floors were slowly made of lime plaster, and later, the walls were made of lime mortar.
-There was also a separate domed chamber used for private worship by the sultan.
+There was also a separate domed chamber used for private worship by the Sultan.
 However, due to decline in wealth in Kilwa in the late 14th century, it led to less construction of buildings and building maintenance because the demand for lime and building stone lessened.
 Because of Kilwa's decline, the Great Mosque was reported to be in ruins.
 The mosque collapsed during the rule of Abu'l Mawahib al-Hasan bin Sulaiman.